By Alison Bodenheimer, Francophone Africa Program Officer, Advance Family Planning

 The Tulane School of Public Health and Tropical Medicine has worked in the DRC for decades and built strong relationships across several key government ministries that are devoted to keeping attention on reproductive health and family planning among other competing issues in the DRC.
 AFP, housed within the Bill & Melinda Gates Institute for Population and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health, specializes in a uniquely targeted and collaborative advocacy approach that is well-suited for the Congolese context.
 With AFP’s strategic advocacy approach and Tulane’s experience and valuable network of contacts in-country, the partnership has proven fruitful.

-In this second year of their partnership, AFP and Tulane University continue to work closely with the Ministry of Public Health, particularly the National Program on Reproductive Health (PNSR) and Ministries of Gender and Planning to support the achievement of the ambitious goals set by the Strategic Plan and follow-through of the FP2020 commitment to allocate funds to contraceptive commodities.
-Other advocacy priorities in 2014 include ensuring removal of the existing law that is unfavorable to family planning and replacement with one that is favorable and establishing mechanisms for better government accountability.
+In this second year of their partnership, AFP and Tulane University continue to work closely with the Ministry of Public Health, particularly the National Program on Reproductive Health (PNSR), as well as with the Ministries Gender and Planning, to support the achievement of the ambitious goals set by the Strategic Plan and follow-through of the FP2020 commitment to allocate funds to contraceptive commodities.
+Other advocacy priorities in 2014 include ensuring removal of the existing law that is unfavorable to family planning and replacement with one that is favorable and establishig mechanisms fo better government accountability.

 Each objective furthers the aims of the Strategic Plan and works towards achieving the increased utilization rates, which the government will track monitor success of these collaborative efforts.
 Selecting objectives that align with high-level Congolese aims—one of AFP’s core principles— is a way to ensure that mutual goals are attainable.